appsmithorg/appsmith-docs/.github/drafts/16521/Code-scanner-Draft.md

 |  Border Radius | Allows you to define curved corners.                   |
 | Box Shadow     | Allows you to choose from the available shadow styles. |

-Code Scanner is a beneficial widget for your business.
-It is efficient, cost-effective, and time-effective.
-As a result, you'll be able to enhance internal business operations and provide excellent customer service.

 ## Cross Reference Section
  The following resources will come in handy as you need to learn new tricks: